risikaja/Calculator-in-Assembly-x86/README.md

 Features:

-Addition: Sum two numbers and display the result.
+\nAddition: Sum two numbers and display the result.
-Multiplication: Multiply two numbers and present the outcome.
+\nMultiplication: Multiply two numbers and present the outcome.
-Subtraction: Deduct the second number from the first and show the result.
+\nSubtraction: Deduct the second number from the first and show the result.
-Division: Divide the first number by the second and showcase the quotient.
+\nDivision: Divide the first number by the second and showcase the quotient.